 Just south of the extremely cool Yellow Rock, the Paria River cuts though the Cockscomb formation.
 This somewhat narrow canyon is known as “The Box”.
 Walk up the river and through the narrow corridor — don’t bother trying to keep your feet dry as they will get wet sooner or later.

 On the right side (east) of the river are the old ruins of the Pahreah Townsite.
 This was a failed farming/mining community that was established around 1870.
 It never got that large and was completely abandoned within about 40 years.
-Technically the ruins still seen today were part of the Spencer Mining Camp and not part of the original farming community.
+Technically the ruins still seen today were part of the Spencer Mining Camp and not part of the original farming community which was on the other side of the river.

 On the left (west side of river) is where the Paria Spur Road (aka Movie Set Road) ends.
 This used to be the location of a movie set used in several Hollywood westerns back in the day.
 The original sets are long gone and unfortunately even the re-creations which came later are now gone as well (one due to a flood and a later one due to fire.
 Orig photos in gallery at bottom of page.)
 The old townsite cemetery can still be seen on this side of the river though.

-*NOTE: the Paria River corridor was removed from GSENM in 2017 by the Trump Administration at the request of local politicians.
-The surrounding area is still a part of the monument and the corridor itself is still protected (for now) as a designated Wilderness Study Area, but the somewhat sneaky move served as a strong indication as to what some locals would like to see happen (ie open the corridor to more motorized travel and/or build a road there.)
+*NOTE: the Paria River corridor was part of the area removed from GSENM in 2017 by the Trump Administration at the request of local politicians.
+The cliffs and surrounding area was kept as part of the monument, but the somewhat sneaky move to remove the corridor indicated what some locals would like to see happen (ie open the corridor to more motorized travel and/or build a road there.)
+The monument was later re-instated in 2021 to its original boundaries including the river corridor.

 About 4 miles up from the townsite, the striped hills begin to fade and the red vertical walls close in and Kitchen Canyon enters from the west.
 There are some petroglyphs near the mouth of this canyon on the northern side.
 Not too far up this canyon one can see Kitchen Canyon Falls and the Starlight Canyon Narrows.
 Farther up Starlight are some great cave pictographs.
 Read more detail in the Hike Guide for that area.